kbg2201/CS479/week3/week3.md

 # Lab 3 - 2
 ### 1. Executive Summary:
+In summary, this malware was creating threads and trying to contact a website.
 ### 2. Indicators of Compromise:
+I was unable to run this malware because it was a .dll file but the indicatore that I saw was the operations of the functions such as accessing addresses and creating threads.
 ### 3. Mitigations:
+To stop this malware from reaching untrusted websites you could use a firewall, or block the function.
 ### 4. Evidence:

 To start off with this analysis I ran it through virustotal and it was flagged to be malicious.
 It also showed it was packed using C++.
 In strings the functions: winnet.dll, advapi32.dll, ws2_32.dll, and kernel32.
 Next I used dependency walker to analyze the functions and found that Kernel32 was creating threads.
 Advapi was creating services and deleting services.
 Ws2_32 is accessing addresses.
 Winnet is showing a request to http and some website.
 I attempted to run the program but it wouldnt run because it is .dll and so I was unable to observe the effects it had using wireshark and regshot.